pure-data/pure-data/doc/1.manual/pdmanual.md

-and/or playing the lists back as sequences, are functionalities that the user is expected to supply on top of Pd's offerings, which, it is hoped, would allow those functionalities within a much larger range of possibilities, to include random re-orderings of events, score following, self-modifying scores, reactive improvisation, and perhaps much more.
+and/or playing the lists back as sequences, are functionalities that the user is expected to supply on top of Pd's offerings, which, it is hoped, would allow those functionalities within a much larger range of possibilities, to include random reorderings of events, score following, self-modifying scores, reactive improvisation, and perhaps much more.

 Traversal of data is made possible by adding a new type of atom, "pointer", to the two previously defined types that make up messages, to wit, numbers and symbols.
 Unlike numbers and symbols, pointers have no printed form and thus can't be uttered in message boxes.
-Traversal objects such as "pointer" and "get" (among several others) can generate or use pointers.
-The pointer data type is also integrated into pipe-fitting objects such as "pack", "unpack", and "route".
+Traversal objects such as `pointer` and `get` (among several others) can generate or use pointers.
+The pointer data type is also integrated into pipe-fitting objects such as `pack`, `unpack`, and `route`.

-In the patch shown above, the topmost "pointer" object holds a pointer to the next object to "play" (by sending it to one of the "voice" abstractions at bottom.)
+In the patch shown above, the topmost `pointer` object holds a pointer to the next object to "play" (by sending it to one of the "voice" abstractions at bottom).
 The pointer object takes a "traverse" message to set it to the head of the list (named "pd-data"), and "next" messages to move to (and output) the next datum in the list (i.e., the next in the list of six objects in the score).
-Another "pointer" object is also used, further down, as a storage cell for pointers just as "float" is for numbers.
+Another `pointer` object is also used, further down, as a storage cell for pointers just as `float` is for numbers.

-The center of any sequencer is always the "delay" object, which must be fed the time difference between each event (including the non-event of hitting "start") and the next.
+The center of any sequencer is always the `delay` object, which must be fed the time difference between each event (including the non-event of hitting "start") and the next.
 As we extract each of the six objects in the score, we must wait the delay for playing that object, and then send its pointer to one of the